 Do Your Homework

-Browse the menu online before you visit.
+Browse our menu online before you visit.
 Familiarize yourself with product types, strains, and pricing.
 This makes the in-store experience less overwhelming and helps you ask better questions.

 Start Small